ashki23/sbox/README.md

 Logging into Gpu partition with 1 gpu, 2G memory, 1 cpu for 2 hours ...
 [user@lewis4-r730-gpu3-node431 ~]$
 ```

-## Interactive Jupyter

-The `interactive jupyter` command lets users work on the cluster from a Jupyter interface.
-The command submits a batch file by `sbatch` command and runs a Jupyter server on the cluster.
-Multiple kernels and environments can be applied to use different software and packages in JupyterLab.

-### Command line options

-- `-h, --help`: Show this help message and exit
-- `-A, --account`: Slurm account name or project id
-- `-n, --ntasks`: Number of tasks (cpus)
-- `-N, --nodes`: Number of nodes
-- `-p, --partition`: Partition name
-- `-t, --time`: Number of hours (up to 4)
-- `-k, --kernel`: Jupyter kernel for python, r, julia.
-Select one of the available kernels.
-The default kernel is python.
-- `-e, --environment`: Python environment(s) for tensorflow-v1.9, tensorflow, pytorch
-- `-m, --mem`: Amount of memory per GB
-- `-g, --gpu`: Number of gpus

-**Examples**

 Use JupyterLab:
 ```bash